 Don’t Stop the Follow-Up!

-In last month’s Verification webbiewe walked through several methods of verification collection to help increase response rates, from promoting apps to providing pre-paid envelopes.
+In our Verification webbie we walked through several methods of verification collection to help increase response rates, from promoting apps to providing pre-paid envelopes.
 While you’re doing your last minute follow-ups, consider including a straightforward diagram like the one below (provided in the USDA’s Verification Toolkit) to emphasize to parents that responding can be quick and painless- Snap, send, or show up!

 The USDA Toolkit also provides a helpful How-To for households that can educate them on how they need to respond.
 These sampled households will be more likely to respond if they understand what is being asked of them and have clarity on what should provide.